Jaki Liebezeit: Motorik

+freedom in it, because it was so limited" in regards to Drum pulse.
+He steered in the direction of pulsing rhythm, which eventually evolved into Jaki's trademark motorik beat.
+In late 1967, Jaki was searching for new opportunities, and when Irmin Schmidt asked for a drummer recommendation, decided to sign up himself.
+Schmidt was fascinated by the rhythms mastered by Jaki, buying tickets to his shows "every time Schmidt could get hold of him", but Schmidt only heard Jaki playing free jazz, which he didn't favor.
+Jaki surprised Schmidt, when he turned up at the band's rehearsal himself and played a drum beat with a routine inspired by the world music, removed from free jazz.
+The next year, Schmidt, Jaki, Holger Czukay, and Michael Karoli eventually formed a band, later known as Can.
+His drumming was prominent in the band's sound, particularly in his much-admired contribution to the side-long "Halleluhwah" on Tago Mago.

+Jaki contributed for Michael Rother's late-1970s solo albums, drumming with his distinctive motorik beat.

-In 1980, he became a member of Phantomband, and formed drum ensembles such as Drums off Chaos and Club off Chaos.
+In 1980, Jaki became a member of Phantomband, and formed drum ensembles such as Drums off Chaos and Club off Chaos.
 Later he recorded with numerous musicians, such as Jah Wobble and Philip Jeck, with whom he produced an album for Jah Wobble's 30 Hertz Records, and contributed drums and percussion to many albums as a guest musician over the years, such as the Depeche Mode album Ultra and Brian Eno's album Before and After Science.
 In later years, he worked with Burnt Friedman on the Secret Rhythms albums and with Schiller on the Atemlos album.

-He also worked on the Cyclopean EP, released on 11 February 2013 on 12" and download for Mute Records.
-Cyclopean was a project that involved, other than Liebezeit, Irmin Schmidt from Can alongside long time collaborators Jono Podmore (Kumo / Metamono) and musician and producer Burnt Friedman.
-He recorded with Hans Joachim Irmler of Faust an album called Flut released 18 July 2014.
+Jaki also worked on the Cyclopean EP, released on 11 February 2013 on 12" and download for Mute Records.
+Cyclopean was a project that involved, other than Jaki, Irmin Schmidt from Can alongside long time collaborators Jono Podmore (Kumo / Metamono) and musician and producer Burnt Friedman.
+He recorded with Hans Joachim Irmler of Faust an album called Flut, released 18 July 2014.

-In 2013 he recorded the album The Obscure Department with British singer-songwriter Robert Coyne.
+In 2013, he recorded the album The Obscure Department with British singer-songwriter Robert Coyne.
 Two more albums with Coyne, Golden Arc (2014) and I Still Have This Dream (2016), followed.

 Liebezeit died of pneumonia on 22 January 2017.

-A tribute concert to Liebezeit, at the Philharmonic Hall, Cologne took place on 22 January 2018.
+A tribute concert to Liebezeit took place on 22 January 2018 at the Philharmonic Hall, Cologne.